Do I Have a Case?

 - The landlord engaged in harassing or otherwise illegal behavior, forcing a tenant over age 65 and/or with a physical or mental impairment that substantially limits one or more major life activities to lose their primary residence.

 - The landlord harassed and/or discriminated against the tenant on the basis of the tenant’s race, color, religion, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, genetic information, medical condition, citizenship, primary language, and/or immigration status.

 - The landlord has filed an eviction (unlawful detainer) lawsuit against the tenant, and the tenant needs legal representation.

 This list is representative, but not exhaustive.
-Even if you are not sure whether your case merits legal representation, we encourage you to contact us for a complimentary case evaluation.
+Even if you are not sure whether your case merits legal representation, we encourage you to call us at (415) 915-7445 or click here for a complimentary case evaluation.

 The Consultations We Offer